 Nanoscience @ Trinity

-Studying Nanoscience at Trinity offers you the opportunity to learn from world-leading experts based in the Schools of Physics and Chemistry, and in CRANN (Centre for Research on Adaptive Nanostructures and Nano devices), which is Ireland’s research centre for nanoscale materials.
+Studying Nanoscience at Trinity offers you the opportunity to learn from world-leading experts based in the Schools of Physics and Chemistry, and in CRANN (Centre for Research on Adaptive Nanostructures and Nano devices), which is Ireland’s research centre for nanoscale materials and advanced materials.
 This degree will teach you how to use and apply principles of chemistry and physics to solve practical problems associated with the development of new technologies and their application to nanoscience.

 Your degree and what you’ll study

 In the first two years you study Chemistry, Physics and Mathematics.
 This combination is available to students entering through either Physical Sciences (TR063) or entering through Chemical Sciences (TR061).
 The Physics course includes topics in Astrophysics, Statistics, Mechanics, Thermodynamics, Electricity, Acoustics and Optics, Nuclear Physics and Quantum Physics.
 The Chemistry course includes the fundamental topics of organic, inorganic, physical and quantum chemistry.
 The Mathematics course includes topics in Calculus, Linear Algebra, Fourier Analysis and Mechanics.
 Students spend three hours per week in experimental or computational laboratories in Physics.
 You will learn transferable coding skills through the Python programming language which you use to analyse your experimental data from your physics laboratories.

 In the third year you spend one day per week in the Nanoscience experimental laboratory where you are introduced to a wide range of experimental techniques for chemical synthesis, preparation and characterisation of nanoscale materials as well as experimental involving fundamental physical and chemical principles relevant to materials research.
 Some laboratory training is provided in CRANN using state of the art facilities.